charlie-lk/ng-interconnect/projects/ng-interconnect/README.md

 # NgInterconnect

-Makes it possible to shortcircuit the long and tedious angular event management across the tree of the component hierarchy.
-Works across routes.
-The library contains the code and a sample demo app.
+Makes it possible to pass data between Angular components which are placed anywhere in the component hierarchy.
+Works across routes and dynamically loaded components.

+- Supports Broadcasters, Listeners and Notifiers
+- Supports namespaces
+- Supports late binding - create connections even before the other end is created
+- Supports namespace matching when sending messages between components

 # Usage

 [![NPM](https://nodei.co/npm/ng-interconnect.png?mini=true)](https://nodei.co/npm/ng-interconnect/)

-Import `{Interconnect}` from the library
+`npm install ng-interconnect`

+`import {Interconnect} from 'ng-interconnect'`

 # API

-The API exposes connectivity for 3 use cases.
+The API exposes the connectivity for 3 use cases.

 - Broadcasting messages from one point to many
 - Listening messages from many points
-- Create a promise from one component to another
+- Create a promise in one component and resolve it from another &nbsp;
+&nbsp;
+&nbsp;

 ## Creating a Broadcaster and receiving from it